 Collection development is a collaborative activity between library staff and academic staff of the University.
 Requests or suggestions for new resources that support the teaching, learning or research activities within the University are encouraged.

 The Library has an e-preferred policy for the acquisition of books.
 This means that e-books are the preferred format due to their advantages in terms of 24X7 access, multiple simultaneous usage, immediacy and ability to integrate into online course materials.
 Print books will still be acquired if they meet one of the following criteria:

 The ordering of reading list resources to support teaching units or courses is treated as a high priority by the Library.
-All unit chairs should send their lists of prescribed and recommended readings to your Liaison Librarian or firstname.lastname@example.org.
-Reading lists for all units are checked each semester and orders are placed according to the Reading List Ordering Guideline that takes into account:
+All unit chairs should send their lists of prescribed and recommended readings to your Liaison Librarian or book orders team.
+Reading lists for all units are checked each trimester and orders are placed according to the Reading List Ordering Guideline (PDF) that takes into account:

-The Library uses the Reading List Ordering Guideline to provide appropriate and sufficient access to reading list resources.
-Reading list e-books are actively acquired as they provide access for a larger number of students and are available 24X7.
+The Library uses the Reading List Ordering Guideline (PDF) to provide appropriate and sufficient access to reading list resources.
+The Library does not normally provide class sets of textbooks: students are normally expected to purchase prescribed textbooks but the Library does provide copies based on the Reading List Ordering Guideline.
+Reading list e-books and e-textbooks are actively acquired if they can be made available through the Library Catalogue as they provide access for a large number of students and are available 24X7.

 Requests for the purchase of new serial material are reviewed by the Library Manager for each Faculty.
 All purchase recommendations are then considered by the Library Collection Advisory Group.
 Purchase decisions are made according to priority and budget availability.

 The Library’s policy is to purchase the electronic format of new journals rather than print if available.
 The exceptions to this are identified in:

 Guidelines for maintaining print journal subscriptions when electronic access is available